FortiNAC-F

 Systems Backup Failure

-1. TLS Certificates for secure communication
+1. TLS Certificates for secure communication.

-This can be applied in multiple services such as:
+This can be applied in multiple services, such as:

-It is important to use latest and most secure algorithms when issuing root Certificate Authorities that will issue the Client and Server Certificates.
+It is important to use the latest and most secure algorithms when issuing root Certificate Authorities that will issue the Client and Server Certificates.

-Example: RADIUS service will fail when the Certificates are issued using weak algorithms such as md5 or sha1.
+Example: RADIUS service will fail when the Certificates are issued using weak algorithms such as MD5 or SHA1.

 Error: tls: (TLS) Failed reading certificate file "radius/raddb/certs/certificatetest.pem": error:XXX:SSL routines:SSL_CTX_use_certificate:ca md too weak

-Following SSL/TLS versions are considered vulnerable and should not be used:
+The following SSL/TLS versions are considered vulnerable and should not be used:

 • SSL v2